inpho/topic-explorer/docs/translation.rst

 1.  `Perform a "developer install" of InPhO-TE <https://github.com/inpho/topic-explorer#developer-install>`_.
 2. Install `poedit <https://poedit.net/>`_.
+     -  **Linux:** Check your package manager first.
+The program can be installed on Debian and Ubuntu using: ``sudo apt-get install poedit``
 3. Open poedit and click "Create new translation".
 4. Navigate to your developer install and select the ``locale/topicexplorer.pot`` file.
 5. Type in the language you wish to use.